 These tools are just a couple of the resources available to help open access beyond closed borders on the Internet, and hopefully protect the identities of their users in the process.

-The information above is all found on the Internet.
+The information above is all found on the international Internet.
 I could get it freely,

 with no worries about governmental blocking or visits by secret police

 in the middle of the night.
 I can criticize my government, I can demand improvements in human rights, and I can do it without trying to hide.
 Someday, I hope the same can be true for all.

 For more information about issues of freedom of speech and the open Internet, I highly recommend you visit the Electronic Frontier Foundation website and the OpenNet Initiative.
 These organizations are at the forefront of the fight for an open Internet for all.
 Reporters Without Borders is another very important organization, which focuses on freedom of speech both on the net and off.